n0vva/gtav-money-loop/README.md

 !NOTE! you have to be in gta online before u do the steps in order for this to work.

-working as of august 13th 2022
+working as of september 10th 2022